Best leather cleaner 2022: Spruce up your leather furniture, jacket or handbag

 Price: £8.45 | Buy now from Amazon

 For expensive leather handbags that require a softer approach, Collonil Delicate Cream offers a formulation that’s gentle and mild.
-Used with a soft cloth, this cleaner comes highly recommended for designer leather bags, withsome fans claiming it’s effective at removing those dreaded denim stains from light-coloured leather.
+Used with a soft cloth, this cleaner comes highly recommended for designer leather bags, with some users claiming it’s effective at removing those dreaded denim stains from light-coloured leather.

 At just under £9, it doesn’t seem too expensive, but this only buys you a small, face cream-sized pot, so keep this in mind if you’ve got lots of bags that need reviving.
-It should also work a treat on similar items like purses, wallets, and belts.
+It should also work a treat on similar items such as purses, wallets and belts.
 But remember: it’s a gentle cleaner, so don’t expect miracles on heavily marked or stained items.

 Key details – Bottle size: 50ml; Bottle type: Jar